-This cherry pie recipe will yield the PERFECT cherry pie every time.
+This cherry pie filling yields the PERFECT sweet cherry pie every time.
 This pie has a homemade cherry pie filling that you will fall in love with, and I fully support taking the shortcut of buying ready-made pie crust to make things easier.
+Plus, I’m sharing how to make this pie delicious with fresh or frozen cherries!

 Why You Should Make This Recipe